Find CSA Farms

 What is a CSA?

-While most customers associate CSAs with produce, our region is rich in variety.
-Look at CSA options for pasture-raised meats or fresh-cut flowers.
+While most customers associate CSAs with produce, you can find CSAs for pasture-raised meats or fresh-cut flowers.
 Some farms also also offer “add-ons,” such as eggs, cheese, bread, or honey, that customers can purchase for an extra cost.

 Why buy a CSA?